tersesystems/terse-logback/README.md

 </configuration>
 ```

-The appender uses HikariCP 3.3.1 under the hood for connection pooling.
+The appender uses [HikariCP](https://brettwooldridge.github.io/HikariCP/) under the hood for connection pooling.

 If you have extra logs that you want to import into PostgreSQL, you can [use PSQL to do that](https://stackoverflow.com/questions/39224382/how-can-i-import-a-json-file-into-postgresql/57445995#57445995).

-Once you have JSON in a database, you can do all kinds of fun visualizations using [ObservableHQ](https://observablehq.com/@observablehq/connecting-to-databases).
-ObservableHQ isn't a substitute for a full-on Databricks type processing notebook, but it does open the door to pattern recognition based debugging that you may not get with charts and graphs.

 ## Selectively Logging with TurboMarkers